aamnah/notes.aamnah.com/README.md

 Dec 25, 2018
 - moved site from Bitbucket to Github
+- added *file path* (this makes my life easier when i have to find the file inside a folder in order to edit it)
+- added *Edit on Github* link (so if anyone wants to edit the page, it opens it up on Github)

 Jul 13, 2018
 - added metadata to posts (Redux, ReactJS)